tamago1908/Cursor-Changer.bat/README.md

 > ***I Need reviews!***

 # - **Latest News** -
-### **Happy New Year! (it's too late but) (2024/01/03)**
-I know I'm a little late, but Happy New Year to everyone.
-I am living a peaceful life for now.
-And I am currently working on Cursor Changer.bat 1.13 beta6.
-The function to check for updates on startup, which was incomplete in Beta 5, is now working, and the startup process has been optimized and improved.
-The functions of β5 update finally have been implemented in my native language version, and β6 will be completed when I translate and implement the functions I want to implement.
-It will probably be released by the end of this month!
-> and btw, Recently, I myself have become unclear about what this batch is aiming for, but for now, it is clear that the goal is to provide OS-like functionality.
-Recently, I have been feeling more and more that I want to rename (rebrand) this batch to Cursor Changer OS.
+### **Development News (2024/01/09)**
+Im continuing development of 1.13 β6, albeit a little bit at a time.
+So far, the feature to check for updates at boot is finally working, and the Fastboot setting has been completely replaced by Check Update at boot.
+With this, Fastboot has completely disappeared.
+(R.I.P Fastboot😔)   still incomplete, but it is getting pretty much complete.
+If I fix the bugs related to the update, and finish implementing some of the features that have not been implemented, 1.13 will be stable version within like 3 months.

 &nbsp;